Dayset/DWM-Killer/README.md

 ## !Important!

-⚠️ Critical Information: Disabling DWM will cause the UAC interface to become non-functional (“soft brick”).
-The UAC prompt will appear blank, but you can still interact with it by pressing the “Tab” key twice (sometimes it's thrice) followed by the “Enter” key to accept the UAC request.
-Blank CMD window potentialy can wait for "Any key.." like "Y" for example.
+##⚠️ Critical Information: Disabling DWM will cause the UAC interface to become non-functional (“soft brick”).
+##⚠️ The UAC prompt will appear blank, but you can still interact with it by pressing the “Tab” key twice followed by the “Enter” key to accept the UAC request.

 ## Potential Impact of Disabling DWM: Disabling the Desktop Window Manager (DWM) using this script can significantly affect various system functionalities, including but not limited to: